JChenster/large-worlds/README.md

     * `state.py` Implements our concept of an Arrow-Debreu security owned by an agent

-  * `agent_intelligence` Mechanism to configure the intelligence of our agents
+  * `agent_intelligence.py` Mechanism to configure the intelligence of our agents

 * `market_table.py`, `market.py` Implements a double aunction market which we utilize to enable agents to trade